Lehman collapse shapes Bank of England's trading test for lenders

 "It should be noted that banks should explain carefully the basis of the key judgments that they have made," the central bank said.
 "Moreover, banks' judgments will be subject to rigorous challenge from the Bank."

 Trading positions on Feb.
-20 this year will be used as the basis for the test, which will aim to gauge the resilience of HSBC (HSBA.L), Standard Chartered (STAN.L), Barclays (BARC.L), Santander UK (SAN.MC), RBS (RBS.L), Lloyds (LLOY.L) and Nationwide Building Society (POB_p.L) over the next five years.
+20 this year will be used as the basis for the test, which will aim to gauge the resilience of HSBC, Standard Chartered, Barclays, Santander UK, RBS, Lloyds and Nationwide Building Society over the next five years.